simdjson/simdjson/HACKING.md

 ```
 mkdir build
 cd build
-cmake ..
+cmake .. -D SIMDJSON_DEVELOPER_MODE=ON
 cmake --build .
 ctest
 ```

 CMake will build a library.
-By default, it builds a shared library (e.g., libsimdjson.so on Linux).
+By default, it builds a static library (e.g., libsimdjson.a on Linux).

-You can build a static library:
+You can build a shared library:

 ```
-mkdir buildstatic
+mkdir buildshared
-cd buildstatic
+cd buildshared
-cmake -DSIMDJSON_BUILD_STATIC=ON ..
+cmake .. -D BUILD_SHARED_LIBS=ON -D SIMDJSON_DEVELOPER_MODE=ON
 cmake --build .
 ctest
 ```